 Dr Rolfhamre has received several scholarships and awards, including Agder Academy of Sciences and Letters’ Research Prize for Young Researchers, Vest-Agder County Council’s Artist Scholarship and The Norwegian Arts Council’s Artist Scholarship (Diversestipend).
 He is an elected member of the Agder Academy of Sciences and Letters.

 He is involved in several projects and organisations, such as the REMP: Reconfiguring Early Modern Performance (Organiser), Early Modern and Modern Research Group and the Arts in Context research platform.
 As practising performer and scholar alike, he has three main focus areas:

 Dr Rolfhamre is also an active conductor and composer.
 He was previously appointed conductor and musical leader for the Norwegian Flute Ensemble and he has had concerts in multiple European countries with internationally acclaimed artists.

-My research specialises in Early Music, performance practice, self-expressiveness, communication and social-psychological perspectives.
+My research specialises in Early Music, performance practice, self-expressiveness, communication, philosophy and social-psychological perspectives.
 I am particularly interested in interdisciplinary work.